Michael Carrick: Manchester United

 Carrick remained at Manchester United after retirement, having been handed a position on José Mourinho's coaching staff, alongside fellow new appointee Kieran McKenna; both were filling the void left by former assistant manager Rui Faria, who opted to begin his own spell in management.
 Mourinho was sacked by United on 18 December 2018, following an indifferent first half of the season, resulting in Carrick briefly being named acting caretaker manager, prior to the appointment of another former United player Ole Gunnar Solskjær into that position for the rest of the season.
 Solskjær retained Carrick as part of his coaching staff, with Solskjær and his coaching staff being appointed on a permanent basis in March 2019.

 On 21 November 2021, after Ole Gunnar Solskjær left his role as manager, Carrick was named caretaker manager.
-Carrick's first match in charge was an UEFA Champions League tie away at Villarreal, which United won thanks to late goals from Cristiano Ronaldo and a first United goal for Jadon Sancho, sealing United's place in the last-16 of the competition.
+Carrick's first match in charge was a UEFA Champions League tie away at Villarreal, which United won thanks to late goals from Cristiano Ronaldo and a first United goal for Jadon Sancho, sealing United's place in the last-16 of the competition.
 Following a 3–2 victory against Arsenal on 2 December, Carrick stepped down as first team coach and left Manchester United with immediate effect, shortly after the appointment of Ralf Rangnick as interim manager, who would go on to remain in the role for the rest of the season.
 During his three match reign as caretaker manager, he recorded two wins and one draw, with United also having drawn with Chelsea in his first Premier League game.

 Middlesbrough

 On 24 October 2022, Carrick was appointed head coach of Championship club Middlesbrough.
 Middlesbrough were 21st in the Championship at the time of his appointment, with 17 points from 16 games played, one point above the relegation zone.
 Despite taking the lead, Middlesbrough lost Carrick's first game in charge 2–1 away to Preston North End on 29 October.
 Carrick won 16 of his first 23 Middlesbrough games as the club began to climb the table.
 On 7 December 2022, Carrick was nominated for the EFL Championship Manager of the Month award for November after his first calendar month in charge.
 Ten points from four matches, scoring thirteen goals along the way, saw him win the award for March 2023.
 After guiding his side to a fourth-place finish, Middlesbrough lost in the play-off semi-finals to Coventry City.

-In his second season with Boro, Carrick guided Middlesbrough to the semi-finals of the EFL Cup for the first time since 2004.
+In his second season with Boro, Carrick guided Middlesbrough to the semi-finals of the EFL Cup for the first time since winning the 2004 final.
 Middlesbrough won the first leg 1–0 at home against Chelsea, but lost 6–1 in the return fixture.
-Middlesbrough ended their 2023–24 campaign in 8th position.
+Middlesbrough ended their 2023–24 campaign in eighth position.
 On 3 June 2024, Carrick signed a new three-year contract.

 On 4 June 2025, Carrick was sacked by Middlesbrough following a tenth-placed finish.